PEXANE2/azure-docs.tr-tr/articles/data-lake-analytics/data-lake-analytics-manage-use-dotnet-sdk.md

 string clientid = "1950a258-227b-4e31-a9cf-717495945fc2"; // Sample client ID (this will work, but you should pick your own)
 ```

-## <a name="authentication"></a>Kimlik Doğrulaması
+## <a name="authentication"></a>Kimlik doğrulaması

-Azure Data Lake Analytics oturum açmak için birçok seçeneğiniz vardır.
-Aşağıdaki kod parçacığı bir açılır pencere ile etkileşimli kullanıcı kimlik doğrulaması ile kimlik doğrulaması örneği gösterir.
+Azure Veri Gölü Analizi'nde oturum açmak için birden çok seçeneğiniz vardır.
+Aşağıdaki snippet, bir açılır pencere ile etkileşimli kullanıcı kimlik doğrulaması ile kimlik doğrulama bir örnek gösterir.

 ``` csharp
 using System;